nicl83/winbot/README.md

 ```
   backspace   Really fuckin delete something.
   help        Shows this message.
-  keys        Get a list of keys you can use with vb!press
+  keys        Get a list of keys you can use with the 'press' command.
   mouse       Control the mouse.
   ping        Ping Pong!
   press       Send special keys to the VM.